pingcap/docs/develop/dev-guide-unstable-result-set.md

 For convenience reasons, MySQL "extends" the `GROUP BY` syntax to allow the `SELECT` clause to refer to non-aggregated fields not declared in the `GROUP BY` clause, i.e., the `NON-FULL GROUP BY` syntax.
 In other databases, this is considered a syntax **_ERROR_** because it causes the result set to be unstable.

-For example, we have two tables: `stu_info` to save student information data and `stu_score` to holdsave student test scores.
+For example, you have two tables:

+- `stu_info` stores the student information
+- `stu_score` stores the student test scores.

 Then you can write a SQL query statement like this: